ewanc26/website/content/verification.md

 ### Inactive Accounts

-The accounts, such as my Mastodon account listed above, that are inactive (particularly on the Fediverse) and look to be mine should be regarded with suspicion regardless.
+The accounts that are inactive (particularly on the Fediverse) and look to be mine should be regarded with suspicion regardless.
 This should go without saying, really.